pokemoncentral/wiki-util/pokemoves-autogen/README.md

   This doesn't work well with tutor, and possibly there are some constants to modify in the script's code (some things are hardcoded for current games).

+NOTES (to be sorted):
+- there are now two scripts since they changed format for BDSP datamines
+- in the script, there's a `version_group_id` to change, because it describes the id of the game(s) version for that movelist line

 ## Tricks
 ### Problems while computing csv files
 If at some point the script crashes or have any problem while computing csv